laurashen/data-science-sequencing.github.io/Win2018/assignments/assignment1.md

 ## Assignment 1

 posted Tuesday 16 January 2018
-due Tuesday 30 January 2018 at midnight
+due Friday 26 January 2018 at 11.59pm

-**Submission policy**: Report all plots (Question II parts 2, 3, 4, 5.1 and Question III part 3) and your code in [this iPython notebook](/Win2018/assets/assignment1/ee372_assignment1q3.ipynb).
+**Submission policy**: Report all plots (Question II parts 2, 3, 4, 5.1, 6 and Question III part 3) and your code in [this iPython notebook](/Win2018/assets/assignment1/ee372_assignment1q3.ipynb).
 Print your notebook as a PDF and attach it to the rest of your assignment.
-Turn in your assignment on the 2nd floor of Packard in the EE372 bin next to the kitchen area.
+Turn in your assignment through gradescope.
+All enrolled students have been added to the gradescope.
+Let us know if you do not have access to gradescope for the class by dropping an email to ee372-win1718-staff@Stanford.edu.

 ### Question I: Sanger sequencing